-- Microsoft Cluster Server (MSCS) Configurations using the ServeRAID II adapters in each of the servers require a SCSI connection joining the two ServeRAID II adapters together.
+- Microsoft Cluster Server (MSCS) Configurations using the ServeRAID II adapters in each of the servers require a small computer system interface (SCSI) connection joining the two ServeRAID II adapters together.
 This connection is known as a SCSI heartbeat.
 The SCSI heartbeat connection is required to manage the Microsoft Cluster Server quorum disk and, in the event of a server failure, to determine which is the surviving server.
-The connection is a combination of any length 0.8-mm to 68-pin cable and a pigtail 68-pin to 0.8 mm cable. - The SCSI heartbeat connection must be connected to the third channel of the ServeRAID adapter pair that has the quorum drive connected to it.
+The connection is a combination of any length 0.8-mm to 68-pin cable and a pigtail 68-pin to 0.8-mm cable.
+For more details about this connection, see the IBM Shared Disk Clustering Hardware Reference, Part Number 33L3945. - The SCSI heartbeat connection must be connected to the third channel of the ServeRAID adapter pair that has the quorum drive connected to it.
 No disks can be installed on this heartbeat channel.
 If you choose to move the quorum drive to another ServeRAID II adapter, you must also move the SCSI heartbeat cable on both servers to the new quorum ServeRAID adapter pair. - The quorum disk can be placed on any ServeRAID channel shared by the two servers, except for the channel used by the SCSI heartbeat cable.
 The quorum logical drive can be used to store customer programs and data. - The ServeRAID II adapter does not allow the failover of RAID level-5 logical drives that are in a critical state; that is, a drive in a RAID level-5 array has failed.
-For this reason, do not use RAID level-5 for the quorum disk.
-The quorum drive must be configured as a RAID 1 logical drive.
+For this reason, do not use RAID level 5 for the quorum disk.
+The quorum drive must be configured as a RAID level-1 logical drive.

-Note: You should define hot-spare drives (HSP) in your array to minimize the time that logical drives remain in critical state.
+Note: You should define hot-spare drives (HSPs) in your array to minimize the time that logical drives remain in critical state.